Anton Rodgers

 Anthony Rodgers (10 January 1933 - 1 December 2007) was an English actor and occasional director.
 He performed on stage, in film, in television dramas and sitcoms.
-He starred in several sitcoms, including Fresh Fields (ITV, 1984–86), its sequel French Fields (ITV, 1989–91), and May to December (BBC, 1989–94).
-He also appeared in films, including Scrooge (1970) The Day of the Jackal (1973), and Dirty Rotten Scoundrels (1988).
+He starred in several sitcoms, including Fresh Fields (ITV, 1984–1986), its sequel French Fields (ITV, 1989–1991), and May to December (BBC, 1989–1994).

+In the 1960s and early 1970s, he appeared in many of the Lew Grade Incorporated Television Company classics.
+He was the memorable villain in the 1968 episode "One of Our Aircraft Is Empty" in the spy-fi Department S.

+He also appeared in films, including Scrooge (1970) The Day of the Jackal (1973) and Dirty Rotten Scoundrels (1988).

 Early life and career

 Rodgers was born on 10 January 1933 in London, the son of William Robert Rodgers and Leonore Victoria (née Wood).
 His early education was at Westminster City School.
-The family were evacuated to Wisbech, Isle of Ely during the war, where his father worked for Balding and Mansell, printers of ration books, permits and passes; Rodgers is sometimes erroneously reported as having been born in Wisbech.
-Later he was educated at the Italia Conti Academy and LAMDA.
+The family was evacuated to Wisbech, Isle of Ely, during the war, where his father worked for Balding and Mansell, printers of ration books, permits and passes; Rodgers is sometimes erroneously reported as having been born in Wisbech.
+Later, he was educated at the Italia Conti Academy and LAMDA.

 He appeared on stage from the age of 14.
 He was known for his television performances, specifically his long-running roles in the television sitcoms Fresh Fields in the 1980s and May to December from 1989 to 1994.

 He also had a long career both on stage and in film.
 His stage roles ranged from contemporary comedy and satirical farce to Restoration comedy, Ibsen, Shaw and Wilde and Peter Nichols.
 He appeared in films such as The Man Who Haunted Himself (1970), Scrooge (1970, in which he performed the Academy Award-nominated Best Original Song "Thank You Very Much"), The Day of the Jackal (1973), and The Fourth Protocol (1987).
-He also narrated the children's animated TV series Old Bear Stories and appeared as Andre, the comically corrupt French policeman who aided Michael Caine in his romantic/financial schemes in Dirty Rotten Scoundrels.
+He also narrated the children's animated TV series Old Bear Stories, and appeared as Andre, the comically corrupt French policeman who aided Michael Caine in his romantic and financial schemes in Dirty Rotten Scoundrels.